 This article explains how to bond NICs on Recovery Series appliances.
+This is an advanced process intended to be used only under the approval and direction of Unitrends senior support.

 If you are seeking to run backups faster, 10G solutions will "in theory" allow faster aggregate speeds, but please note that individual backup performance is limited by client performance and switch overhead and real speeds in excess of 10gbit is rarely ever seen outside of theoretical testing.
 Most windows systems will not be able to saturate 1gbit, let alone 10.
 Aggregate speeds beyond 10 gigabit are only attained by running multiple concurrent jobs.
 It typically takes protection of several concurrent high performance systems or Virtual Nodes to even exceed a physical connection.
 The intent of bonding thus is not expected to increase performance, but only to add network resiliency.

 Please note, connecting multiple NICs in the same VLAN on different IPs is not a bond.
 Never connect multiple NICs to the same routable VLAN unless using bonding.
-A Bond is a software and switch configuration that provides a single IP and a single virtual MAC address seen across multiple adapters as a single object.
+A Bond is a software PLUS switch configuration that provides a single IP and a single virtual MAC address seen across multiple adapters as a single object.
 By connecting multiple NICs to the same VLAN without using bonding, you create unsupported TCP/IP configurations most switches will not support, and this is a configuration Linux itself does not support.
 Connecting several adapters in one subnet improperly can lead to ARP casting storms, severe performance degradation of your entire network, connection instability, MAC confusion in switch infrastructure, and disconnection of services.
 If Unitrends Staff ID's that you have more than 1 NIC in the same VLAN without using bonding they will ask that the redundant NICS be disabled unless a true bonding configuration is possible in your environment.
 When using multiple adapters properly, it is important each be connected to independent non-routable VLANs, with a gateway configured on only one VLAN.

 IMPORTANT: Before attempting to setup bonding, please patch the cmc_bonding script using the following commands: